Gitanas Nausėda: Private house in a regional park

-Environmentalists have criticized Gitanas Nausėda for building a modern private household in Pavilniai Regional Park, nearby Pūčkoriai exposure—a unique geological object declared to be a nature monument in 1974.
-Then-advisor for SEB bankas, Nausėda replied by stating that he had acquired a legal permit for such a construction to take place here.
-The Directorate of the Pavilniai Regional Park tried to fight back against this ruling, but to no avail.
-"It's a shame that people till this day can't admit being wrong and that the court had acknowledged this as well.
+Environmentalists have criticized Gitanas Nausėda for building a modern private house in Pavilniai Regional Park, near the Pūčkoriai exposure—a unique geological object declared to be a nature monument in 1974.
+Nausėda, who was then an advisor for SEB bankas, replied that he had a legal permit for its construction.
+The Directorate of the Pavilniai Regional Park tried to fight back against the permit, but to no avail.
+Nausėda responded "It's a shame that people till this day can't admit being wrong and that the court had acknowledged this as well.
 That time I showed good will and did not demand the court to ask money from them for a lawsuit that lasted for 2–3 years.
-But it seems people don't get that", Nausėda reacted.
-According to the director of the Directorate of the Pavilniai Regional Park Vida Petiukonienė, even though experts had confirmed that the permit to construct a modern house in the park is not in accordance with the law, the court had ordered to reconcile the project.
-"This is the reality of life, this is how things work in this world, we can only feel sorry.
+But it seems people don't get that."
+According to the director of the Directorate of the Pavilniai Regional Park Vida Petiukonienė, even though experts had confirmed that the permit to construct a modern house in the park is not in accordance with the law, the court had ordered them to reconcile the project.
+Petiukonienė commented "This is the reality of life, this is how things work in this world, we can only feel sorry.
 The situation we are in is one of those ridiculous instances, a mockery of the country, laws, and people who go to work in order to commit to these laws.
-In other words, us", Petiukonienė has commented.
+In other words, us."

-Book "Whistleblower and President"
+Conflict of interest

+The President was criticised for deciding to visit his daughter, studying in South Korea, during the official state visit to Japan trip in 2019.
+Nausėda apologized for the incident during his announcement of seeking reelection in 2023 and called it fundamentally wrong.

+The Whistleblower and the President

-In 2023, investigative journalists - Dovydas Pancerovas and Birutė Davidonytė released book titled "Whistleblower and President" which revealed information about Nausėda's presidential campaign previously unreported funding and his relationship with business groups.
+In 2023, investigative journalists Dovydas Pancerovas and Birutė Davidonytė released a book titled The Whistleblower and the President (Pranešėjas ir Prezidentas), which revealed information about unreported funding for Nausėda's presidential campaign, as well as Nausėda's relationship with business groups.
+After the publication of the book, MPs of the Lithuanian Farmers and Greens Union claimed that an alleged conspiracy group called "the Statesmen" attempted to discredit the incumbent president and proposed an investigation into "statesmen" activity.

+Nausėda's team participated in the revival of the Statesmen conspiracy theory.
+In January 2024, Gitanas Nausėda's chief advisor Frederikas Jansonas claimed that appointments to vacant ambassador positions are delayed due to "statesmen" sabotage, and alleged that the conspiracy group is allied with the Šimonytė Cabinet.
+He identified members of the government, such as Žygimantas Pavilionis, as individuals listed in the 2008 "List of the Statesmen".
+Albinas Januška dismissed the allegations.